Skip to main content

 joomla update notificatie uitschakelen

-It is understandable that for a large website with multiple superusers you do not want to send everyone an email with the update notification.
+It is understandable that with a large website with multiple superusers, you don't want everyone to receive an email with the update notification.

-To do this, go to system, then scheduled tasks and open the task "Joomla! update notification".
+To do this, go to system, then to scheduled tasks and open the task "Joomla! update notification".

-Note: The email address must match the email address 1 of the superusers on the website in question.
+Note: The e-mail address must match the e-mail address 1 of the superusers on the relevant website.

 joomla update notificatie details

-By default, the language of the emails sent is set to "automatic."
+By default, the language of the emails sent is set to "automatic".
 This means that the language is determined by the language setting of the superuser.
-In this way it is possible that user A sees the text in English and user B sees the text in Dutch.
+This way, it is possible for user A to see the text in English and user B to see the text in Dutch.

 Disable Joomla Update Notification emails via user management

 It is also possible to disable update notifications via user management.
-For this you go to users and you go to the corresponding superuser.
-At this user you will see the option "receive system messages", you can set this to NO and then this user will not receive any more emails.
-But beware: if you also use the option for visitors to post articles, then this user will no longer receive notification of this either.
+To do this, go to users and go to the relevant superuser.
+At this user you will see the option "receive system messages", you can set this to NO and even then this user will no longer receive e-mails.
+But beware: if you also use the option for visitors to post articles, then this user will no longer receive a notification about this either.
 So with this option, always consider whether you are making the right choice.

 email updatenotificatie systeemberichten